-Whether you are taking a road trip along the Great Ocean Road while visiting Victoria or if you are a local who is looking for a new beach to explore, you are sure to find somewhere special to fall in love with!
+Whether you are taking an Australian road trip along the Great Ocean Road while visiting Victoria or if you are a local who is looking for a new beach to explore, you are sure to find somewhere special to fall in love with!

 During summer in Australia, many beaches will be packed with tourists while others remain relatively quiet, but when those hot days arrive, you might be quite happy to battle it out for a small space of sand on one of the most popular beaches in the state.

 If not, there are plenty of beautiful Victorian beaches that don’t get the huge crowds as well!

 If you’re looking for the best beaches in Victoria Australia, then look no further.
 Here are ten of the most beautiful stretches that we could find.
 Hopefully they get your toes tingling and make you want to pack up and hop on a plane!

 Torquay’s Front Beach is one of the best beaches in Victoria thanks to its wide, sandy shoreline, waves, and proximity to the centre of Torquay.

 Torquay Surf Academy offers kayak, surfboard, SUP, and boogie board rentals for anyone who wants to play in the waves.

 The town of Torquay is one of the first stops on a Great Ocean Road road trip if you’re venturing from Melbourne.
 Here, you’ll find supersized surf shops, boutiques, restaurants, and bars.